Dogecat0/blog/source/_posts/ai-llm/building-shotwise-another-debug.md

 ---
-title: "From Hobby Photos to Shotwise: Building an AI Photo Critique App in 20 Hours"
+title: "From Hobby Photos to Shotwise: Building an AI Photo Critique App"
 date: 2025-11-30 18:00:00
 tags:
   - nextjs